- Scot A. Hinshaw Partner

 - Providing training for human resources and management employees within various industries on ADA, FMLA, anti-discrimination statutes, personnel management, union relations and other issues.

-Prior to joining Niehaus, Wise and Kalas, Ltd., Scot practiced employment and labor law at large firms in the District of Columbia, Chicago and Detroit.
+Prior to joining Niehaus Kalas Hinshaw Ltd, Scot practiced employment and labor law at large firms in the District of Columbia, Chicago and Detroit.
 His experience includes acting as first and second-chair for jury trials, injunction hearings, and labor and commercial arbitrations.
 Scot has also briefed and argued appeals before the District of Columbia and Sixth Circuit federal courts of appeals.
 He has litigated and appeared pro hac vice in numerous cases throughout the United States.